Cybersecurity is not just about protecting your cyber assets, it’s way beyond that.

 Traditional asset management strategies have become outdated & are no longer effective for most organizations today because of distributed workforces, cloud data storage, and modern IT strategies.

 This means that sensitive data storage is no longer confined to the four walls of an organization, which has resulted in a limitless attack surface.
-And without complete visibility into that data & assets, organizations are left with countless blind spots & more vulnerable to increasing cyber threats.
+And without complete attack surface visibility, organizations are left with countless blind spots & more vulnerable to increasing cyber threats.

 The crux of the matter is that asset management has changed.
 Today, for organizations to protect their assets & data completely, they must understand the importance of cyber asset attack surface management (CAASM).
 But even before that, they need to understand what is a cyber asset & cyber asset attack surface first.